NOTE: The District is reviewing its committee structures and processes. Information on this page may no longer be accurate and is subject to change.

 The Technology Committee explores existing and emerging technologies and curricula and evaluate their relevance to the district.
 Its mandate is to assure that the District stays current with new and emerging technologies, measures the progress in adding new technologies into existing curriculum, and reports findings and recommendations.
 Parent and community member volunteers are nominated through PTA.

 The Health & Safety Committee is a forum for members to discuss building needs and issues and share inspection status updates.
-The committee is chaired by the Facilities Director and comprised of representatives from the Facilities Department, each school building, the Rockland BOCES Health, Safety & Security Office and the Board of Education.
+The committee is co-chaired by the directors of Facilities and Safety, Security & Compliance and comprised of representatives from the Facilities Department, each school building, the Board of Education and parents/community members.
 Meetings are open to the public.

 The Professional Development Committee reviews activities targeting the achievement of teaching and learning goals and recommends adjustments according to the most recent New York State Education Department Commissioner’s Regulations, the district’s Professional Development Plan and teacher’s current needs.
 Parent and community member volunteers are nominated through PTA.